-An easy and hands off method of cooking your turkey this Christmas.
+An easy and hands off method of cooking your turkey this Christmas - we are going to show you how to cook a turkey crown in the easiest way.
 This Slow Cooker Turkey Crown takes just 2 minutes to prepare and then let the slow cooker do all the work.
 Perfectly cooked turkey crown in the slow cooker - juicy, moist and full of flavour meat.
 Save room in oven and have slow cooker turkey instead.

 Ingredients and substitutions